refinedev/refine/documentation/docs/api-reference/antd/components/auth-page.md

 ### `contentProps`

-`contentProps` uses for passing props to the content component which is the card component.
-In the example below you can see that the title, header, and content styles are changed with `contentProps`.
+The `contentProps` is used for passing props to the content component which is the card component.
+In the example below, you can see that the title, header, and content styles are changed with `contentProps`.

 ```tsx
 const MyLoginPage = () => {